-Can you claim HRA from your company for rent paid at your native place?
+Can you claim HRA for rent paid in a different city in 2025?

 With work-from-home becoming key part of many companies in India, several salaried employees have the chance to shift to their native places and work from there.
-A significant number of such employees receive House Rent Allowance (HRA) as part of their salary.
+A significant number of such employees receive HRA as part of their salary.
 Will such an employee be able to claim HRA for the rent paid at their native place, away from their place of employment?

 Let us first understand the legal provisions for allowance of HRA to employees.

-*The section does not contain any condition as to the place for which the employee can claim the HRA exemption, as long as the residential accommodation is occupied by the employee and the other conditions are satisfied.
+• Section 10 (13A) does not contain any condition as to the place for which the employee can claim the HRA exemption, as long as the residential accommodation is occupied by the employee and the other conditions are satisfied.
+So this translates that a person can also claim HRA for rent paid in a different city.

 Can you claim HRA for rent paid at your native place?